go-vikunja/vikunja/docs/content/doc/development/test.md

 All integration tests live in `pkg/integrations`.
 You can run them by executing `mage test:integration`.

-The integration tests use the same config and fixtures as the unit tests and therefor have the same options available, see at the beginning of this document.
+The integration tests use the same config and fixtures as the unit tests and therefore have the same options available, see at the beginning of this document.

 To run integration tests, use `mage test:integration`.